JitterSystems/ShadowNet/README.md

 The Benefit: Every "slice" of data moving across the wire is physically identical.
 An observer cannot distinguish a 1KB text message from a 10MB file transfer because every packet "envelope" weighs exactly the same.

-6. Constant Bit Rate (CBR) Shaping (100kbit-5mbit) (Cover Traffic) -> Sent through the Lokinet P2P Network
+6. Randomized Constant Bit Rate (CBR) Shaping (5-20mbit) (Cover Traffic) -> Sent through the Lokinet P2P Network per session

-ShadowNet maintains a disciplined 100kbit-5mbit pulse regardless of your actual activity.
+ShadowNet maintains a disciplined 5-20mbit pulse regardless of your actual activity.
+You are assigned a fixed one for each session.

 The Logic: If you are idle, the protocol maintains a "Hum" of cover traffic.
-If you are active, it throttles your data into that same 100kbit-5mbit window.
+If you are active, it throttles your data into that same 5-20mbit window.

 The Benefit: Your network signature remains a flat line.
 An adversary cannot see "spikes" in traffic that would indicate when you are actively using the computer versus when it is sitting idle.